fnzhan/Illumination-Estimation/README.md

 ## Dataset Preparation

-[Laval Indoor HDR Dataset](http://indoor.hdrdb.com/#intro)
+[Laval Indoor HDR Dataset](http://indoor.hdrdb.com/#intro) Thanks to the intellectual property of the Laval Indoor dataset, I cannot release the training data.
+Please contact the owner through above link to obtain the dataset.

 ### Citation
 If you use this code for your research, please cite our papers.